 Most cars have at least two fuse boxes.
 You can find the first one under the hood, and the other is inside the car near the passenger side of the dashboard.

 You can find the location of the fuse on the fuse box cover or in the owner’s manual.

 What you’ll need:

-- Replacement fuse of the same amperage as your original one.
+- Replacement Fuse (same amperage as your original one)

 - Fuse Puller

 - If your car has a test light, you can easily find the blown a fuse by following these steps

 - Otherwise, a circuit tester will do the job just as well